Love photos? The Pixel 2 is the best Android phone for you

 If you only remember one thing about the Pixel 2's 12.2-megapixel camera, make it this: It takes excellent photos.

 Like last year's original Pixel, the Pixel 2 excels at indoor, outdoor and low-light shots.
-Photos are sharper than the Galaxy Note 8, LG V30 and OnePlus 5, and colors were more distinct with less digital noise and artifacts.
+Photos are sharper than the Galaxy Note 8, LG V30 and OnePlus 5 ($629.79 at Amazon.com), and colors were more distinct with less digital noise and artifacts.
 In my tests, the iPhone 8 Plus was the only phone that bested the Pixel 2's prowess, with slightly more accurate colors and hues.

 The Pixel 2's only real weak point was with its Portrait Mode (called Lens Blur on last year's Pixel).
 Unlike most major flagship phones, the Pixel 2 doesn't have rear dual-cameras to create that artistic background blur, also known as bokeh.
 Instead, it uses a combination of facial algorithms and a special depth-mapping image sensor to achieve a similar depth-of-field effect.